-If the inspection reveals one or more of the following listed indications, the propeller should be removed and sent to Whirl Wind Propellers for evaluation.
+If the inspection reveals one or more of the following listed indications, the propeller should be removed and sent to WhirlWind Propellers for evaluation.

-A blade that tracks out of limits or out of edge alignment.

-Loose blades in the hub.

-Any diameter reduction (tip damage).

-Visible major damage to the hub that cannot meet the Minor Hub Repairs criteria.

-Visible major damage to a blade that cannot meet the Minor Blade Repairs criteria.

-Operating changes, such as vibration or abnormal RPM.
+- A blade that tracks out of limits or out of edge alignment. - Loose blades in the hub. - Any diameter reduction (tip damage). - Visible major damage to the hub that cannot meet the Minor Hub Repairs criteria. - Visible major damage to a blade that cannot meet the Minor Blade Repairs criteria. - Operating changes, such as vibration or abnormal RPM.

-IMPORTANT: After any propeller strike the

-bolts should be replaced.